paulohgodinho/aes-encrypt-decrypt-between-csharp-and-go/README.md

 ```

 ## Calling directly
-The `RunEncryptionTest.ps1` file shows how to call the projects individually, as an example, here is a call to encrypt a string with Go and decrypts it with C#
+The `RunEncryptionTest.ps1` file shows how to call the projects individually, as an example, here is a call to encrypt a string with Go and decrypt it with C#
 ```
 $env:Key = '2s5v8y/B?E(H+MbQeThWmYq3t6w9z$C&'
 $env:IV = 'XRFLuBIzjpZ8$5F#'